The effect of single BER pulses

 print("BER: " * string(BER.value[end]))

-As we can see from the results, in our case several values were identified incorrectly after adding interference.
-This is most likely due to the fact that there were points that were identified as 1 instead of 0.
+As we can see from the results, in our case, after adding interference, several values were identified incorrectly.
+Most likely, this is due to the fact that there were points that were defined as 1 instead of 0.
 To avoid this situation, use interpolation and averaging.